marcrng/Parcel-Exploration/README.md

 ### Future Plans

 - Building the storyboard that will have an overall aesthetic and theme
+- Improve look & feel of layout and selections
 - Including some type of regression analysis to determine correlation between things like property value and age of population.

 ### Things to improve